-This January the iPhone, which started the smartphone revolution, turn will turn 14.
+The iPhone started the smartphone revolution when it was introduced in 2007.
 It’s clearly changed the world in positive and negative ways.

 While smartphones may bring us tremendous benefits, it’s up to each of us to understand their toll and take control.

 Take control and be present in your life.